DVF, $485

 —Make sure the skirt does not have a lot of extra volume.
 A simple A-line would be most flattering.

-—To create balance to your figure, look for a dress with a strong shoulder or shoulder details like epaulets or one that looks great with a blazer.
+create balance to your figure, look for a dress with a strong shoulder

 —Use rules of color, and find a dress with a darker-colored skirt with a lighter color on top.